Master’s in Counseling Degrees in California – Explore Online and On-Campus Options

 How much does a school counselor with a master’s degree make in California?

 California requires all school counselors to have a master’s degree.
-The annual mean wage for school counselors in California was $81,590, according to the BLS.
+California is also the highest-paying state for educational, guidance, and career counselors; annual mean wage for school counselors in the state was $81,100 in 2022, according to the BLS.